Lhao Vo language

-Lhaovo (the Burmese name: လော်ဝေါ်), also known as Maru (မရူ) and Langsu (the Chinese name: 浪速), is a Burmish language spoken in Burma and by a few thousand speakers in China.
+Lhaovo (the Burmese name: လော်ဝေါ်), also known as Maru (မရူ) and Langsu (the Chinese name: 浪速), is a Burmish language spoken in Myanmar (Burma) and by a few thousand speakers in China.

 Distribution

 Dai Qingxia (2005:3) reports 5,600 Langsu speakers in China.
 Many thousands more are dispersed across the eastern edge of Kachin State, Myanmar.
+In Myanmar, they are primarily focused around Chipwi township.